 Additionally, if you will want to increase the level of stiffness and heaviness on a fabric, interfacing is the solution.
 This will go a long way in improving its quality.

-What is Batting?
+What Is Batting?

 Batting is yet another significant term in the sewing world.
-It refers to the sheet of material that provides cushioning between the top and bottom layers of a cloth.
+It refers to the sheet of material that provides cushioning between the top and bottom layers of cloth.

 It also plays a great role in providing insulation to a fabric.
 In the UK and Australia, the term wadding is mostly used to refer to the above.
-The type of sewing project that mostly applies batting is quilting.
+The type of sewing project that mostly applies to batting is quilting.

 However, there are still other projects that you can use batting in including wall hangings, bags, pot holders, pillows, and mug rugs.